Welcome to St Mary'sHere you will find out about how we prepare for and administer the Sacraments and how we could help

 Known as The Sacrament of Penance or Reconciliation, Confession is normally available 10.30-11.00am on Saturday and by request.
-However, during COVID restricted times, it is available by request only.
 Pupils at St Mary’s, St Gregory’s and Prior Park Schools all have the opportunity to receive the Sacrament of Reconciliation in school during Advent and Lent.
 All children preparing for Holy Communion will also prepare for the Sacrament of Reconciliation as well.

 Before celebrating the Sacrament of Penance and Reconciliation, be sure to prepare with an an examination of conscience.